 A items for international students to note:

 Computers: Computers are available for student use in the library and some academic buildings.
 Most all students bring their own laptops.
-For more information about computers on campus and the Office of Information Systems please visit the Information Services Self-Help page.
+For more information about computers on campus and the Office of Information Systems please visit the Information Services Help Desk website.

 Laundry: Washers and dryers are free of charge and are found in each of the residence halls.